youwen5/web/routes/software/+epilogue.typ

   This whole idea of having like a document compiler that can take a source file [and] take it to multiple platforms, publishing targets is really more important than ever.
-I can tell you from many years spent among the short people of the web development community that they don’t really have anything for this.
+I can tell you from many years spent among the short people of the web development community that they don't really have anything for this.
 ]